What You Should Know About Domestic Assault in Columbia Heights

 A common situation encountered by law enforcement and first responders is when the person arrested was actually acting in self-defense and the real instigator of the event is the person alleging to be the victim.
 In some states, police officers are required to make a judgment as to who was the original aggressor and arrest that person, even when physical acts were committed by both.

-In Minnesota, an officer may arrest a person anywhere without a warrant, including at the person’s residence, if the officer has probable cause to believe that the person has committed domestic abuse within the preceding 24 hours.
+In Columbia Heights, Minnesota, an officer may arrest a person anywhere without a warrant, including at the person’s residence, if the officer has probable cause to believe that the person has committed domestic abuse within the preceding 24 hours.
 The officer may make the arrest even though the domestic abuse did not take place in the officer’s presence.

 In addition, an arresting officer may not issue a citation in lieu of arrest and detention to a person charged with domestic abuse, harassment/stalking, violation of an order for protection, or violation of a no-contact order.
 An individual arrested on any of these charges must be brought to the police station or county jail where the officer in charge of the police station or the county sheriff in charge of the jail must issue a citation in lieu of continued detention, unless it reasonably appears to the officer or sheriff that release of the person poses a threat to the alleged victim, another family or household member, or public safety; or there is a substantial likelihood the arrested person will fail to respond to a citation.